andrew/ultimate-awesome/README.md

 - [awesome-microsoft-fabric](https://github.com/bhakthan/awesome-microsoft-fabric) - A curated list of awesome Microsoft Fabric resources, updates,  blogs, videos and more.
 - [student-gpt-tools](https://github.com/bydeng01/student-gpt-tools) - AI tools collection for students and researchers. 学生和研究人员的AI工具合集。.
 - [awesome-cooklang-recipes](https://github.com/cooklang/awesome-cooklang-recipes) - A curated list of cookbooks and recipes involving the use of the cooklang recipe markup language.
-- [awesome-startup-stack](https://github.com/cristobalcl/awesome-startup-stack) - Curated list of technologies for your next startup.
 - [awesome-papers](https://github.com/Data-Centric-GraphML/awesome-papers) - A collection of papers and resources about Data-centric Graph Machine Learning (DC-GML).
 - [awesome-founder-communities](https://github.com/DirectorySurf/awesome-founder-communities) - A curated list of the best online communities for startup founders, indie makers, solopreneurs, and creators to connect, learn, and grow.
 - [awesome](https://github.com/FightingDesign/awesome) - 💡 令人惊叹的一些前端资源、工具包等汇总。（💡  Amazing summary of some front-end resources, toolkits, etc.）.